 TunTrust updates information provided via an OCSP at least (i) every twelve months and (ii) upon revoking a Subordinate CA Certificate.

-OCSP Responders that receive a request for status of a Certificate that has not been issued, do not respond with a "good" status for such Certificates.
+If the OCSP Responder receives a request for the status of a Certificate serial number that is "unused", then the responder do not respond with a "good" status.